Counter-Insurgency and Jungle Warfare School

-The Counter-Insurgency and Jungle Warfare School (CIJWS) in Vairengte, Mizoram, India is a training and research establishment of the Indian Army specialising in unconventional warfare, especially counter-insurgency and guerrilla warfare.
-CIJWS is one of the premier counter-insurgency training institutions in the world.
+The Counter Insurgency and Jungle Warfare School (CIJWS) in Vairengte, Mizoram, India is a training and research establishment of the Indian Army, which specialises in unconventional warfare especially counter insurgency and guerrilla warfare.
+CIJWS is a category 'A' training establishment and one of the premier counter insurgency training institutions in the world.

-The current Commandant of the Counter-Insurgency and Jungle Warfare School (CIJWS), Vairengte is Major General Kulvir Singh.
+The current Commandant of the Counter Insurgency and Jungle Warfare School, Vairengte is Major General Kulvir Singh.